 The Xbox One and PlayStation 4 are no longer individual consoles, but platforms that span several hardware iterations and thousands of games.
 That makes choosing between them harder than ever before — but we do think there’s a clear favorite in the battle of Xbox One vs. PS4.
 Below, we compare them in 10 categories and pick a winner.

 Both systems can play many of the same games.
 Performance, though, is dependent on the console you’re using.
-The Slim PS4 is the more powerful machine, albeit slightly, over the Xbox One S with the ability to typically display games at a higher resolution.
+The Slim PS4 is the more powerful machine, albeit slightly, with the ability to typically display games at a higher resolution.
 The difference isn’t always drastic, but on most TVs, PS4 titles will simply look better.
-There are some claims of the PS4 dropping frames on some games, and while it hasn’t been reported as a widespread issue — many games run at smooth 30 or 60 frames per second without issue — it’s still worth keeping in mind.
+There are some claims of the PS4 dropping frames on some games, and while it hasn’t been reported as a widespread issue — many games run at a smooth 30 or 60 frames per second without issue — it’s still worth keeping in mind.

 The best course of action is to see how your favorite games perform on each before making your decision.
 Many gaming websites upload side-by-side graphics comparisons for big releases, which can give you an idea of what to expect.

 In any case, these differences only apply to third-party games where the two versions can be compared side-by-side.
-First-party titles tend to take better advantage of the system they’re developed for, and therefore will look great regardless of which console they appear on.
+First-party titles tend to take better advantage of the system they’re developed for, and therefore will look great regardless.

 The DualShock 4, on the other hand, showcases vast improvements across the board when compared to the previous DualShock controllers.
-It’s bigger and comes outfitted with outward-curving triggers, along with a clickable touchpad on the front and a multi-function lightbar.
-There’s even a little speaker in the controller that some games make effective use of.
-The embedded thumbpads are larger than the Xbox controller’s, though that’s simply in line with the controller itself.
+It’s bigger and comes outfitted with outward-curving triggers, along with a clickable touchpad on the front and a multifunctional lightbar.
+There’s even a little speaker in the controller that some games use very effectively.
+The embedded thumb pads are larger than the Xbox controller’s, though that’s simply in line with the controller itself.
 Overall, the PS4 controller feels a bit more hardy, and will fit most gamers’ hands better.
 It’s a slim margin of victory, but a victory nonetheless.